coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

 #### Purely functional actor

 {% highlight json %}
+{
+  ...,
   "state": {
     "calc-local": false,
     "collect-local": false,
     "spark-batch": false,
     "log-batch": false
   }
+}
 {% endhighlight %}

 In this example, a purely functional actor is defined.
 This is the default setting of all stateless Coral actors, so it is unnecessary to specify it in the runtime configuration of a stateless actor.
 If the actor is a stateful actor, this setting would not be sensible since the actor would not update its internal state with these settings.
+In this case, Coral will return an error.

 <br>

 #### Local state and local batch state calculation

 {% highlight json %}
+{
+  ...,
   "state": {
     "calc-local": true,
     "collect-local": true
+  }
 }
 {% endhighlight %}